mogulrajah/Netflix/README.md

 the last movie he watched
 whether he/she watches recommended movies by netflix
 whether the person likes to watch series or single movies the genre of movie he or she likes
+Exploratory Data Analysis was perforemd on the Netflix dataset.